tldr-pages/tldr/pages/common/mediainfo.md

 `mediainfo {{file}}`

-- Store the output to a given file apart from displaying in the console:
+- Store the output to a given file along with displaying in the console:

 `mediainfo --Logfile={{out.txt}} {{file}}`